KhomenkoVitalii/KhomenkoVitalii/README.md

 # 💫 About Me:
 Hi there!<br><br>I am a highly motivated and ambitious Back-End developer with a passion for creating user-friendly and business-valuable web solutions. <br>I possess strong logical thinking and analytical skills, which enable me to tackle complex challenges with ease.
-My effective communication skills allow me to collaborate seamlessly with teams, <br>ensuring successful project outcomes.<br><br>🔭 I’m currently working on freelance<br>🌱 I’m currently learning Docker
+My effective communication skills allow me to collaborate seamlessly with teams, <br>ensuring successful project outcomes.<br>🌱 I’m currently learning Docket, AWS and React

 ## 🌐 Socials: